GuanceCloud/datakit/internal/export/doc/en/operator-ddtrace.md

 The Operator configuration above is for DDTrace injection across the entire cluster.
 Sometimes this one-size-fits-all approach is not suitable for certain specific Deployments.
 Therefore, we can make some Annotation markings for these Deployments individually:

-The Operator can recognize the following two Annotations:
+The Operator can recognize the following Annotations:

 - `admission.datakit/ddtrace.enabled`: Marks whether to enable injection in a single Deployment standard.
 Fill in `"true"` to enable injection, `"false"` to block injection.
 If blocked, the Operator will ignore injecting this Deployment.
-- `admission.datakit/java-lib.version`: Specifies a specific DDTrace version.
+- `admission.datakit/java-lib.version`: Specifies a specific DDTrace Java Agent version.
+- `admission.datakit/python-lib.version`: Specifies a specific DDTrace Python Lib version.
+- `admission.datakit/nodejs-lib.version`: Specifies a specific DDTrace Node.js Lib version.

 > **Annotation Usage Instructions**: For how `check_annotation` configuration affects version annotation behavior, please refer to [Annotation Configuration Injection](datakit-operator.md#annotation-injection) and [`check_annotation` Configuration Item Explanation](datakit-operator.md#check-annotation-config).